Hesperian Health Guides

 - Focus on safety.
 If you want safer sex, your partner may think you do not trust them.
 But the issue is safety, not trust, because a person can have a STI without knowing it.
 Safer sex is a good idea for every couple, even if both partners have sex only with each other.

 - Focus on preventing unwanted pregnancy.
-If you don’t want to have a child now, you and your partner can talk about how condoms prevent STIs and also prevent pregnancy.
+If you don’t want to have a child now, you and your partner can talk mostly about how condoms prevent pregnancy although they also prevent STIs.

 - Practice talking with a friend.
 Ask a friend to pretend to be your partner and then practice what you want to say.
 Think of how your partner might respond, and practice for each possibility.
 It is likely you both will feel nervous talking about sex, so think of ways to make the conversation easier for each of you.